braybatista/MiRearScreenSwitcher/README-en.md

    - ✅ **Beautiful UI**: Four-color gradient + super elliptical rounded corner design
    - ✅ **Code Optimization**: Removed unused code and fixed garbled character issues

+### V3.1.2 New Features
+   - ✅ **Optimized Application Selection**: Selected applications are automatically displayed at the top of the list for easier management.
+   - ✅ **Optimized Kill Logic**: The launcher kill strategy has been optimized to kill only once before the animation starts, avoiding frequent operations.

 ### V3.1.1 New Features
    - ✅ **Service Keep-Alive Optimization**: Added foreground service keep-alive to ChargingService to prevent it from being killed by the system
    - ✅ **Unified Notification Management:** All services use a unified kernel service notification, avoiding the accumulation of multiple notifications.